jasonneurohr/Cms.Monitoring/README.md

 Cms.Monitoring is a .Net Core solution consisting of two projects:

-- **Cms.Monitoring.Agent** is a console application which communicates with the Cisco Meeting Server API to retrieve the *mediaProcessingLoad* value and writes the response data to a SQLite database.
+- **Cms.Monitoring.Agent** is a console application which communicates with the Cisco Meeting Server API to retrieve the *mediaProcessingLoad*, call, alarm, and database status data and writes it to a SQLite database.
 - **Cms.Monitoring.Web** is a ASP.NET Core application which represents the data saved by the Agent using [Chart.js](https://www.chartjs.org/) to display the data in a graph.

 # Installation